jsongraphs·v1.1.1

 json

-The __CAPTION__ node is automatically detected during parsing.
-Its value becomes the caption field on the parent edge, and the node itself is marked transparent.
+The __CAPTION__ node is automatically detected during parsing and extracted.
+The node itself is then marked transparent to keep the graph clean.

 Streaming Large Files